mikee47/Sming-Graphics/README.rst

         "<name>": {
             "codepoints": "<filter>", // Which character glyphs to include.
 See below.
-            "chars": "<text string>", // List of required character codepoints "normal": "<filename>",
+            "chars": "<text string>", // List of required character codepoints "alpha",                  // Optional: maximum number of bits per pixel (1, 2, 4 or 8).
+Default is 8.
+            "mono",                   // Optional: Set to *true* to use 1 bit per pixel.
+Default is *false*.
+            "size",                   // Optional parameter for freetype fonts "normal": "<filename>",
             "italic": "<filename>",
             "bold": "<filename>",